Ohio Film Rebate Increased to $40 Million

 “The city of Columbus just earmarked $90,000 to jumpstart FilmColumbus, and so far Dayton has been working with private donations to run our commission,” shares Grigsby.
 According to FilmDayton President Shaunn Baker, “Dayton is just prime for a small $5-$10 million production.
 Booking hotel nights, catering, and locations would bring direct dollars to our community.
 Not to mention putting to work our local crew.”

-“I really feel like this is our time where Dayton can really bring in those filmmakers from LA and New York to kathleenHartshornproduce something amazing,” Kathleen Hartshorn said.
+“I really feel like this is our time where Dayton can really bring in those filmmakers from LA and New York to produce something amazing,” Kathleen Hartshorn said.
 Hartshorn is a local production manager, she says Dayton offers low prices and hardworking crews.
 “Being able to come here, you’re going to be able to take a multi-million-dollar film and produce it at half that cost,” Hartshorn said.

 FOX 45 recently did a piece on the what more fil work could mean to the Miami Valley.
 Click here to view it.